tanyaweaver/python-dev-accelerator/source/schedule/week01/mon.rst

 * Have working installs of Python 2.7 and 3.5
 * Install and understand virtualenv
-* Build a basic understanding of Python Syntax
+* Ensure a basic common understanding of Python Syntax
 * Establish a common editor setup with linting and syntax highlighting

 Readings